RTEMS/rtems-docs/c-user/glossary.rst

         To simultaneously send a message to a logical set of destinations.

     BSP
-        An acronym for :term:`Board Support Package`.
+        This term is an acronym for :term:`Board Support Package`.

     buffer
         A fixed length block of memory allocated from a partition.